-For those that are still looking for this, even now, after Windows 8, Windows 10 has been released, you should really read the following:
+For those that are still looking for this, even now, after Windows 8, Windows 10 have been released, you should really read the following:

 While there are currently no mainstream general-purpose processors built to operate on 128-bit integers or addresses, a number of processors do have specialized ways to operate on 128-bit chunks of data.
 The IBM System/370 could be considered the first rudimentary 128-bit computer, as it used 128-bit floating point registers

 This explains it all, doesn’t it?
 We don’t need and we won’t go into very advanced and geekish argumentations – 128-bit is A LOT more processing power than x64 currently.
-Have a look at this quantum computer, for example.
+Take into consideration quantum computer progress, for example.
 Today, barely anyone has 64-bit computers.
 And you’d think that 128-bit is just double the power of 64-bit.
 Well, ponder over this.

 A 64-bit register can store 264 (over 18 quintillion) different values.
 Hence, a processor with 64-bit memory addresses can directly access 264 bytes (=16 exbibytes) of byte-addressable memory.

 and now, for the “Holy Grail”, the 128-bit

 128-bit processors could be used for addressing directly up to 2128 (over 3.40 × 1038) bytes, which would greatly exceed the total data stored on Earth as of 2010, which has been estimated to be around 1.2 zettabytes (over 270 bytes).